Human Body Project Residency

 - Present conclusive findings from medical residencies with peers.

-- Cow eyes, sheep brains, pig lungs, pig heart, and owl pellets from http://www.carolina.com/
+- Cow eyes, sheep brains, pig lungs, pig heart, and owl pellets from the Carolina Biological Supply Company or another science product retailer

-- Sample MCAT* Study Materials: Eyes (PDF) *Medical Class Admission Test
+- Copies of Sample MCAT* Study Materials: Eyes (PDF), one per student

 - Resources from local specialists.
 In our lesson, this includes everything from human bones to stethoscopes.